Roberto Mancini: Zenit Saint Petersburg

-On 1 June 2017, Mancini was appointed as a manager of FC Zenit Saint Petersburg.
+On 1 June 2017, Mancini was appointed as a manager of Zenit Saint Petersburg.
 On 13 May 2018, Mancini terminated his contract by mutual consent.

 Italy national team

 Mancini succeeded caretaker Luigi Di Biagio on 14 May 2018 as manager of the Italy national team.
 He signed an incentive-based contract, which would run until 2020, extended automatically to 2022 if Italy was to qualify for Euro 2020.
-Italy had failed to qualify for the 2018 FIFA World Cup under Gian Piero Ventura after a play-off defeat to Sweden six months earlier, the first time they missed the World Cup since the 1958 FIFA World Cup and a major tournament since UEFA Euro 1992.
+Italy had failed to qualify for the 2018 FIFA World Cup under Gian Piero Ventura after a play-off defeat six months earlier, the first time they missed the World Cup since the 1958 FIFA World Cup and a major tournament since UEFA Euro 1992.

 Mancini shaped the national team differently.
 Three of his assistants, Alberico Evani, Attilio Lombardo and Fausto Salsano, played successfully with him at Sampdoria in the 1990s, as well as Gianluca Vialli.
 Vialli joined as head of delegation in October 2019 after fighting pancreatic cancer.
 Mancini's team did not include only players from the big teams based in Milan, Rome or Turin.
 Out of the 26 players, nobody grew up the big metropolises.
 Half of them came from villages with fewer than 10,000 inhabitants: 10 from the north of Italy, 7 from the middle, and 9 from the south.

-On 28 May 2018, Italy won their first match under Mancini, a 2–1 victory in a friendly over Saudi Arabia.
+On 28 May 2018, Mancini coached his first match for Italy, a 2–1 victory in a friendly over Saudi Arabia.
 On 12 October 2019, Italy qualified for Euro 2020 with three matches to spare after a 2–0 home win over Greece.
 On 15 October, with a 5–0 away win over Liechtenstein, Italy won its ninth consecutive match under Mancini, equalling the record set by Vittorio Pozzo between 1938 and 1939.
 Italy won all of their Euro 2020 qualifying matches in Group J, and set an unprecedented record of 10 victories in a single calendar year in 2019.
 In May 2021, Mancini's contract with the Italy national team was extended until June 2026.